hc-sc-ocdo-bdpd/Python_Container_Demo/isolation-example/README.md

 Additionally, this setup includes dropping all Linux capabilities to further enhance security.
 Capability dropping ensures that the container has the least privileges necessary to operate, reducing the potential attack surface.

+Moreover, resource limiting is configured to restrict the container's memory and CPU usage.
+This ensures that the container cannot consume excessive resources, which could impact the host system.

 ## Install VSCode Remote Development Extension
 - Open Visual Studio Code.
 - Access the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window, or by pressing `Ctrl+Shift+X`.